nadiamariduena/database-lessons/intro-Mongo2/README.md

 <br>
 <hr>

-## Go to the MONGO COMPASS

-### Create the database for the employees with the respective collection.
+## MONGO COMPASS | Create the database for the employees with the respective collection.

 ![preview2](./img/img2.jpg)